dkhamsing/apns-guide/README.md

 ### Provisioning Profiles ###

 * Go to "Provisioning Profiles" and add a new one
-* Select "Ad Hoc" for the profile type
+* Select "Ad Hoc" for the profile type (you will also want to create a provisioning profile for development purposes)
 * Select the Ad Hoc App ID you created
 * Select your signing certificate for distribution
   * Note: This is a different type of certificate than the APS certificates generated in this guide, but the OpenSSL steps to generate it (above) are the same